fyyyyy/tabloro/README.md

 Scan & upload your own board game tiles, share the link and start playing with friends & family.

-Built with http://phaser.io and http://peerjs.com/ for peer2peer video&audio chat
+Built with nodejs, express, eureca, http://phaser.io and http://peerjs.com/ for peer2peer video&audio chat